Annita Demetriou: Presidency of the House of Representatives and of DISY

-In October 2021, Annita Demetriou proposed a legislation to address violence against women by establishing the crime of femicide.
+In October 2021, she proposed a legislation to address violence against women by establishing the crime of femicide.
 The law, passed with 38 votes in favor and 4 against, introduced a penalty of life imprisonment for femicide.

-On May 12, 2022, Demetriou submitted a bill to the Plenary of the House seeking to criminalise school bullying, by introducing a penalty of up to 12 months in prison or a fine of up to 2,000 euros.
+On 12 May 2022, she submitted a bill to the Plenary of the House seeking to criminalise school bullying, by introducing a penalty of up to 12 months in prison or a fine of up to 2,000 euros.

-On February 8, 2024, she proposed a law aimed at abolishing lifelong benefits provided to former Presidents of the Republic and Presidents of the House of Representatives, introducing conditions for their provision, and implementing security arrangements subject to assessment and periodic evaluation.
+On 8 February 2024, she proposed a law aimed at abolishing lifelong benefits provided to former Presidents of the Republic and Presidents of the House of Representatives, introducing conditions for their provision, and implementing security arrangements subject to assessment and periodic evaluation.
 The proposal also included limitations for the provision of service vehicles and secretarial services.

-On February 22, 2024, Demetriou proposed a law aiming to introduce postal voting for the European Parliament Elections for residents abroad.
+On 22 February 2024, she proposed a law aiming to introduce postal voting for the European Parliament Elections for residents abroad.
 This initiative is expected to increase participation rates in the elections and save resources by eliminating polling stations outside the country.

-On November 9, 2024, Annita Demetriou, as the leader of the opposition to the Christodoulides government, announced the establishment of a shadow cabinet for the first time in the history of Cyprus.
+On 9 November 2024, Demetriou, as the leader of the opposition to the Christodoulides government, announced the establishment of a shadow cabinet for the first time in the history of Cyprus.

+After the 2026 legislative election, in which DISY remained the winner, Demetriou was re-elected president of the House of Representatives on 4 June 2026.